When it comes to the management of weeds, the first step is always to identify the weed so that you can deduce the management process with ease.

-Seeds begin to sprout during the mid-sprig when the soil temperature strike 55 degrees Fahrenheit.
+Seeds begin to sprout during the mid-spring when the soil temperature strikes 55 degrees Fahrenheit.
 Crabgrass becomes more problematic when summer approaches because these weeds can thrive well in hot and dry weather conditions.

-Before the entire plant dies off in the fall, each single crabgrass produces several seeds which eventually germinate to new plants in the following spring climate.
+Before the entire plant dies off in the fall, every single crabgrass produces several seeds that eventually germinate into new plants in the following spring climate.

 Generally, it suffices to note that hairy crabgrass is almost similar to smooth crabgrass.
 The exceptional differences are that smooth crabgrass is not as coarse or as tall as hairy crabgrass.
 It also has no hairs around the sheath, neither are the hairs present on the leaves.
 Smooth crabgrass is also more reddish and sometimes appears purple.

-Large crabgrass and smooth crab grass were initially grown to provide graze for animals.
+Large crabgrass and smooth crabgrass were initially grown to provide grazing for animals.
 Others also produced it for human consumption.

 However, it turns out that these grasses found their way into people’s lawns and become a nuisance almost immediately.